khanfar/RF-Signal-Geolocation-Using-Amplitude-Based-Direction-Finding-with-GNU-Radio-and-RTL-SDR/README.md

 Example Use Case : If you're working with 433 MHz signals, a Yagi antenna tuned to this frequency would be ideal.

+ Additional Considerations

+Antenna Gain : Higher gain antennas provide better sensitivity but have narrower beamwidths.

+Polarization : Match the polarization of the antenna to the signal source (e.g., vertical for most terrestrial signals).

+Calibration : Calibrate the antennas to ensure consistent performance across all channels.